Institute of Intercultural Studies, Jagiellonian University in Kraków

-Although Michael Rothberg's book Multidirectional Memory: Remembering the Holocaust in the Age of Decolonization was published over a decade ago, the questions it raises are still relevant.
+The conference was inspired by Michael Rothberg's book Multidirectional Memory: Remembering the Holocaust in the Age of Decolonization.
+Although it was published over a decade ago, the questions it raises are still relevant.
 The key questions: Does memory have to be a source of conflict?
 Or can memory become an area of negotiation?, remain unanswered to date.
-Therefore, taking Rothberg's concept of multidirectional memory as a starting point, we propose to address them.
-As in the previous editions of Faces of Postmemory, we suggest that the participants focus on the acts of transfer of knowledge and experience within postmemory as understood by Marianne Hirsh.
-However, we do not impose any geographical or temporal restrictions.
-We still want the conference to be a meeting place for researchers representing various fields, and theoretical and methodological approaches.
-That is why, we welcome submissions from speakers from many areas of the humanities and social sciences: historians, linguists, sociologists, psychologists, political scientists, art historians, film, theatre and literary scholars, and architects.
+Therefore, taking Rothberg's concept of multidirectional memory as a starting point, we proposed to address them.
+As in the previous editions of Faces of Postmemory, we suggested that the participants focused on the acts of transfer of knowledge and experience within postmemory as understood by Marianne Hirsh.
+However, we did not impose any geographical or temporal restrictions.
+We still wanted the conference to be a meeting place for researchers representing various fields, and theoretical and methodological approaches.
+That is why, we welcomed submissions from speakers from many areas of the humanities and social sciences: historians, linguists, sociologists, psychologists, political scientists, art historians, film, theatre and literary scholars, and architects.

-We propose to reflect on the following questions:
+We proposed to reflect on the following questions:

 - Does the collective memory built around a trauma always have to obscure and compete with the memory associated with another trauma?

 - How do (different) memories negotiate in social space?
 Can different memories coexist peacefully, given the emotional load related to disputes over historical events?